 Who is the world’s youngest judge?

-Why is the Guinness World Records youngest judge record disputed?
+Why is Guinness World Records’ youngest-judge record disputed?

-In 2023, Guinness said the record had been broken by a Massachusetts Justice of the Peace appointed at age 16.
-Under Massachusetts law, that office is not a judgeship.
-Its duties are ceremonial.
-Because Guinness defines a judge by function rather than title, the record change conflicts with Guinness’s own published standard.
+In 2024, Guinness said the record had been broken by a Massachusetts Justice of the Peace who had been appointed in 2023 at age 16.
+Under Massachusetts law, an ordinary Justice of the Peace commission confers no authority to preside over a court, hear criminal complaints, adjudicate contested cases, or issue judgments.
+Because Guinness defines a judge by function rather than title, the record change conflicts with Guinness’s own published definition.

 Has Guinness World Records made mistakes in assigning records?